lsaffre/djangosite/README.txt

 Description
 -----------

-`django-site` adds to a Django project the concept of "the application running on this site".
+`djangosite` adds to a Django project the concept of "the application running on this site".
 It defines a `Site` class
 and expects an instance of it in ``settings.SITE``.